danielmarbach/BeyondSimpleBenchmarks/README.md

 - Recap the process of "putting a practical process in-place to isolate components, measure + change + measure again, without breaking current behavior.
 Rinse and repeat"
 - Recap some of the Benchmark.NET rules but point for more information to the microbenchmark design guidelines
+- putting a practical process in-place to isolate components, measure + change + measure again, without breaking current behavior.
+Rinse and repeat
+- combine that with something like a macro benchmark to see how the small changes can all add up to real-world improvements for users
+- What parameters have an impact on what I want to benchmark
+- What are reasonable values for those parameters that make we reasonably certain I have a good comparison baseline without unnecessarily exploding the runtime of the benchmark
+- Can I do a series of quick runs to get a feel of the direction I'm heading vs when are longer runs important
+- Optimize existing things until you hit the point of diminishing return.
+Exploring those limits makes you learn a ton about potential improvements for a new design
+- Framework vs business code performance testing.
+Although I'm showing the pipeline these things are also good for business code performance testing

 ## Interesting further reading material